clementhelsens/ACAPS-Data-Scientist-Test/README.md

 ACAPS Data Scientist Test
 =============

-This repository contains the code I used to reply to ACAPS data scientist question November 04-08 2021
+This repository contains the code I used to reply to ACAPS data scientist questions recieved November 04-08 2021

 Table of contents
 =================